danialafjeh/Project-9-Email-Sender/README.md

 * The backend generates a formatted email.
 * Gmail SMTP is used to send the email.
 * The website owner receives the email inside their Gmail inbox.
-* Success and error messages are displayed using Django Messages Framework.

 ---